SWRG/ESWC2015-paper-evaluation/README.md

 If the query succeeds we see a list that contains the generated SPARQL 1.0 code, the shortest path, the path cost and the execution time.

 ###Shortest Path Calculation
 After the identification step, a restricted shortest path algorithm is used in order to find the shortest path between the two nodes.
-The restriction imposed on the algorithm is that either the first or the last edge of a candidate shortest path must be the same as the property contained in the Property Path of the example SPARQL query (eg. <http://dbpedia.org/property/stylisticOrigins>).
 The algorithm is based on Dijkstra's shortest path algorithm which has a worst case complexity of O(V^2), where V is the number of nodes in the graph.

 ###Path to SPARQL 1.0 Conversion
 In the following subsections we present the calculated shortest path and the generated SPARQL code after querying the RDF-type summary of every dataset.